top of page

 How do scholars write about films and media artifacts that they cannot see?
 With large percentages of our audio-visual heritage lost or in states of decay, it is incumbent on scholars to find strategies for accounting for these missing pieces of media history.
 This chapter addresses the reasons for the low survival rates for media objects, reasons for looking past archival absence, and approaches for finding presence in the absence of viewable materials.

-11. Expressing Race in Brazilian Telenovelas
+11. Expressing race in Brazilian telenovelas

 Jasmine Mitchell

-millions of viewers across the globe, Brazilian telenovelas function to disseminate racial ideologies that privilege whiteness and negate racial inequalities.
-From industry structures to racial representations, this analysis covers some key components and questions to consider when writing about race in telenovelas based on my own experiences and subject position as a U.S. researcher of mixed black ancestry.
+Brazilian telenovelas, serial melodramatic narratives, have functioned as a central foundation of Brazilian identity in both national and global imaginations.
+TV Globo, the leading Brazilian network and producer of telenovelas, captures audiences and reinforces racial myths.
+With millions of viewers across the globe, Brazilian telenovelas function to disseminate racial ideologies that privilege whiteness and negate racial inequalities.
+From industry structures to racial representations, this analysis covers some key components and questions to consider when writing about race in telenovelas based on the author’s experiences and subject position as a U.S. researcher of mixed black ancestry.

-12. Writing about Music Video: Tracing the Ephemeral
+12. Writing about music video: Tracing the ephemeral

 Carol Vernallis